The Forgotten Battle: Release

-A first trailer was released in November 2020.
+The first trailer was released in November 2020.
 The film had a premiere in Vlissingen on 14 December 2020.
-It was originally scheduled for a theatrical release in the Netherlands a few days later, but it was postponed to 5 June 2021.
+It was originally scheduled for a theatrical release in the Netherlands a few days later, but it was postponed to 5 June 2021 as a result of the COVID-19 pandemic.
 EO broadcast the film on 24 December 2021 and it was streaming on Netflix as of 15 October 2021.
 The movie ranked in Netflix's all-time top 10 non-English language movies with 60.93 million hours watched in the first 28 days on the platform.

 The film finished in third place in the list of most successful films in the Netherlands in 2021 with just over 507,000 tickets sold.
 It was the highest Dutch film on the list, with No Time to Die and Fast & Furious 9 in first and second place respectively.
 The film won the Platinum Film award for box office success.

 Reception

-Rotten Tomatoes reported an approval rating of 100% based on 8 reviews with an average score of 8.1/10.
+Rotten Tomatoes reported an approval rating of 100% based on 8 reviews.

 Arnav Srivastav of High on Films wrote "Do not skip this one! [...]The Forgotten Battle is a tightly wound war film that works"; adding the film covers a World War II conflict "that did not make it to the mainstream conversation".
 Johnny Loftus of Decider recommended the film, saying "The Forgotten Battle approaches the scope of a war epic in look and feel while keeping its focus on the disparate trio of individuals at its core, fated to meet in war."

+In the autumn of 2021, The Forgotten Battle was nominated for a Golden Calf in nine different categories.
+The film ultimately managed to win five of the nine nominations, in the categories of Best Cinematography, Best Sound Design, Best Production Design, Best Costume Design, and Best Editing.